 Doctors determine whether blood was actually coughed (and not vomited or dripped down the back of the throat from a nosebleed).

 Doctors ask people about their medical history (if not already known) and their risk factors for causes.
-A history of frequent nosebleeds, easy bruising, or liver disease suggests a possible blood clotting disorder Overview of Blood Clotting Disorders Blood clotting (coagulation) disorders are dysfunctions in the body's ability to control the formation of blood clots.
-These dysfunctions may result in Too little clotting, leading to abnormal... read more .
-Doctors review the drugs the person is taking to check for drugs that inhibit clotting (anticoagulants).
+A history of frequent nosebleeds, easy bruising, or liver disease suggests a possible blood clotting disorder Overview of Blood Clotting Disorders Blood clots help stop bleeding.
+Blood clotting (coagulation) disorders are dysfunctions in the body's ability to control the formation of blood clots.
+These dysfunctions may result in Too little... read more .
+Doctors review the medications the person is taking to check for those that inhibit clotting (anticoagulants).

 During the physical examination, doctors review vital signs to check for fever, rapid heart or breathing rate, and test for a low oxygen level in the blood.
-They do a full heart and lung examination, inspect the neck veins for signs of fullness such as bulging, and check the legs for puffiness.
+They do a full heart and lung examination, inspect the neck veins for signs of fullness such as bulging, and check the legs for puffiness (edema Swelling Swelling is due to excess fluid in the tissues.
+The fluid is predominantly water.
+Swelling may be widespread or confined to a single limb or part of a limb.
+Swelling is often in the feet and... read more ).
 Puffiness in one leg may indicate a blood clot (deep vein thrombosis Deep Vein Thrombosis (DVT) Deep vein thrombosis is the formation of blood clots (thrombi) in the deep veins, usually in the legs.
 Blood clots may form in veins if the vein is injured, a disorder causes the blood to clot... read more ).
 Puffiness in both legs may indicate heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more .
 Doctors also examine the abdomen, skin, and mucous membranes.
 The person is asked to cough during the examination.
 If any blood is coughed up, the doctor notes its color and the amount of blood.
 Doctors also check the nose and mouth for bleeding sites.

 Clues from the history and examination help doctors determine the cause.
 A sensation of postnasal drip or any bleeding from the nose, particularly without coughing, may mean that the blood being coughed up has dripped down the back of the throat from the nose.
 Nausea and vomiting of black, brown, or coffee-ground–colored material usually means that the blood is from the stomach or intestine and is being vomited and not coughed.
 Frothy sputum, bright red blood, and, if the amount is massive, a sensation of choking usually mean that the blood is from the trachea or lungs (called true hemoptysis).

-If cough has just begun and if the person is otherwise in good health and has no risk factors for tuberculosis, fungal infection, or pulmonary embolism, the cause is usually an acute respiratory infection, such as bronchitis.
+If cough has just begun and if the person is otherwise in good health and has no risk factors for tuberculosis, fungal infection, or pulmonary embolism, the cause is usually an acute respiratory infection, such as acute bronchitis Acute Bronchitis Acute bronchitis is inflammation of the windpipe (trachea) and the airways that branch off the trachea (bronchi) caused by infection.
+Acute bronchitis is usually caused by a viral upper respiratory... read more .
 If coughing up blood is caused by a heart or lung disorder, the person has almost always already been diagnosed with that heart or lung disorder.
 That is, coughing up blood is usually not the first symptom of a heart or lung disorder.

 If hemoptysis is severe, persistent, or unexplained, testing is needed.
 If people have coughed up massive amounts of blood, they are treated and their condition is stabilized before testing is done.